rdivyanshu/rdivyanshu.github.io/dafny.md

 }
 ```

 Notice invariant says  `i <= j`  where as loop condition is `i < j` .
 This is due to loop invariant should be true after last run of loop.
 After last run of loop `i` is equal to `j`.
-If you run above code snippet it will give verification error still as loop invariant is not maintained at start if sequence is empty.
+If you run above code snippet it will give verification error as loop invariant is not maintained at start if sequence is empty.
 To fix it temporarily you can add `requires |s| >= 1` .

 ```
 method find_indices (s: seq<int>, sm: int)